MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

 # Sort and Filter Query Results

-In this lab, you'll use the Transact-SQL **SELECT** statement to query and filter data in the **adventureworks** database.
+In this lab, you'll use the Transact-SQL **SELECT** statement to query and filter data in the **AdventureWorks** database.
 For your reference, the following diagram shows the tables in the database (you may need to resize the pane to see them clearly).

 ![An entity relationship diagram of the adventureworks database](./images/adventureworks-erd.png)